treibholz/MyMinikube/README.md

 This installs a complete minikube on a Debian-Environment with KVM.

 * checks all downloaded binaries against local sha256sums
-* everything ends up in ~/.minicube
+* everything ends up in ~/.minikube
-* the downloaded binaries are in ~/.minicube/bin
+* the downloaded binaries are put in ~/.minikube/bin
+* unfortunatelly ~/.minikube seems to be hardcoded in minikube, so if you want to put your stuff somewhere else, you have to^W^Wcan use symlinks (e.g. ln /data/storage/minikube ~/.minikube), before running this installer.
-* just add ~/.minicube/bin to your $PATH afterwards
+* just add ~/.minikube/bin to your $PATH afterwards

 ## Usage:

 ```
-klaus@cyberdeck:~/minikube$ ./install.sh
+klaus@cyberdeck:~/MyMinikube$ ./install.sh
 Downloading minikube version v0.21.0
 ######################################################################## 100.0%
 Checking sha256sum of minikube: OK